BonusCodePoker

 In the Grand Slam calendar, the Australian Open comes first, followed by the French Open as the second Grand Slam, in late May.
 Next up is Wimbledon and then the US Open brings up the rear.

-It's also said that the French Open is the most technically difficult of all the Grand Slam tournaments.
+It's also said that the French event is the most technically difficult of all the Grand Slam tournaments.
 This is down to the clay courts on which it's played.
 It's made of of five layers in total, at the bottom you've got drain rock, crushed gravel and coal residue.
 Then it's topped off with crushed white limestone and red brick dust.

 The French Open is a massive event, so it's easy to find places to wager on it.
 However, if you're looking for a really good online option, we'd recommend bet365.
 That's because you can bet way in advance or while the tournament is taking place.
 Choose from a large range of markets, get great odds and there's often excellent promotions around the the event too.